-I had the opportunity early this year to check out the upgraded Seminole Hard Rock Hotel & Casino in Hollywood, Florida, while visiting the Fort Lauderdale area.
+I’ve had a couple of opportunities in recent years to check out the upgraded Seminole Hard Rock Hotel & Casino in Hollywood, Florida, while visiting the Fort Lauderdale area.
 The Seminoles have been investing a lot of money upgrading both this property and their Tampa location in the past couple of years.

 While the Seminole tribe was very early on an investor in improvements in Class II Bingo machines, the modern Hard Rock floor is loaded with Class III (Vegas-style) slot machines, and it’s a massive gaming floor.

-When I visited their Tampa location last year, there were a ton of 2 cent machines, which made it tough to find lower minimum bets.
+When I previously visited their Tampa location, there were a ton of 2 cent machines, which made it tough to find lower minimum bets.
 There were a lot more standard penny machines at the Hollywood location.
 They had a lot of the newer games, from a variety of game manufacturers.

 They had lots of machines that were in the Bombay/Stinkin’ Rich format, similar to how they did in Tampa.
 These games seemed to be pretty popular with players there, so it makes sense – give the players what they want.